arras-energy/gridlabd-old/README.md

 # Using docker

-See https://github.com/dchassin/gridlabd/tree/master/utilities/docker for DockerFile and readme.
+See https://github.com/dchassin/gridlabd/tree/master/utilities/docker for Dockerfile and readme.

 ## Windows build